gs-maheshwari/react-google-map-api/README.md

 ## Tech Stack

-#React
-#Typescript
+- React
+- Typescript
-#React Testing Library
+- React Testing Library
-#Jest
+- Jest

-## Choice of libarary
+## Choice of library

-#react-google-maps - Stable, Widely used
+- react-google-maps - Stable, Widely used, Good community support

 ## Enhancement

-#Would like to add some styling libarary to look the design beautiful.
+- Would like to add some styling libarary to look the design beautiful.
-#Would implement some pop over to show the launch details
+- Would implement some pop over to show the launch details
+    - I will create a component for the same which can be rendered while     clicking on any location
+    - Pass the required props
-#Sorting logic
+- Sorting logic
+- Would change or enhance the filtering logic for agencies based on name